lm3nitro/CyberLabs/OpenVAS.md

 ![Pasted image 20240423201952](https://github.com/lm3nitro/Projects/assets/55665256/f01df476-99c7-4552-8617-d963333851f0)

-You can check the status of greenbone daemons with systemctl.
+Systemctl can be used to check the status of the greenbone daemons.
 Below is a series of status checks:

 Scanner: